 - State of Emergency Declared: https://nj.gov/infobank/eo/056murphy/pdf/EO-103.pdf

-- As of June 22, 2020, some in-person court services have resumed with only a small number of judges and court staff on-site.
+- Some in-person court services have resumed with only a small number of judges and court staff on-site.
+The rest continue to work remotely to ensure safe distancing can be maintained.

 - Filings still accepted online.